 B. Adding the Adult Child to Legal Title

 One benefit to this option is that since the property is automatically transferred to the surviving joint tenant when the parent dies, the property passes outside of the parent’s estate.
-This means the value of the property is excluded from the overall value of the parent’s estate, and value of the property is excluded when calculating probate fees (probate fees, payable to the provincial government, are roughly 1.4% of the overall value of the estate).
-However, significant complications can quickly arise in this type of transfer when a joint-tenant child gets married, or enters a common-law relationship.
-Since the child is now a registered, legal owner, of the property, the child’s spouse is legally entitled to that child’s proportionate share of the real property if they were to separate.
-Parents must be aware of this before placing their children on legal title to their real property.
+This means the value of the property is excluded from the overall value of the parent’s estate, and as such, the value of the property is excluded when calculating probate fees (in B.C., probate fees are payable to the provincial government and calculated at roughly 1.4% of the gross value of the estate less secured debts).
+However, as this would be a transfer during the lifetime of the parent and child, it would be seen as a deemed disposition from a tax perspective and capital gains may be payable.
+Furthermore, complications can quickly arise when a joint-tenant child gets married or enters a common-law relationship, or becomes subject to any type of debt recovery (i.e. foreclosure).
+Since the child is now a registered, legal owner of the property, the child’s spouse is legally entitled to that child’s proportionate share of the real property if they were to separate.
+A creditor may also pursue the child’s one-half of the property for debt repayment which may ultimately impact the parent’s enjoyment of the home.
+It is highly recommended to consult with your legal and tax professional before completing this type of transfer, or any type of transfer dealing with real property, to ensure all parties are aware of the consequences of such a transfer.

 C. Preparing a Deed of Gift